Antigua to Leon Bus

 Overall cost: usd$69 ($50 transport, $2 tax, $3 Honduras border, $14 Nicaraguan border)

-After an incredible week in Antigua, the sad day came where we moved onto the next place – Leon, Nicaragua.
-Antigua was one of my favourite places in Central America and I can’t recommend it enough if you’re in Guatemala.
-Finding transport from Antigua to Leon proved to be less straightforward than I had anticipated.
+After an incredible week exploring Antigua, the time had come to move onto the next place – Leon, Nicaragua.
+Antigua was one of my favourite places in Central America and I can’t recommend it enough if you’re in Guatemala!
+Finding transport from Antigua to Leon proved to be less straightforward than I had originally anticipated.
+After reading a number of blog posts, and speaking to people in my hostel, I made the journey across both borders and wanted to detail my experience to anyone else thinking of making the journey.

-Direct flights from Guatemala City to Manague (Nicaragua’s Capital) weren’t an option, due to the £300-400 cost.
+My first point of call was looking at flights from Guatemala City to Manague – Nicaragua’s Capital.
+However, the high cost of these made it impossible to commit to on my backpacker budget.
+The average price being between £300-400!
 Additionally, all bus/shuttle companies I found online required a night stop in San Salvador, or departed Antigua at 2am.
 A quick Google search on the latter only brought up horror stories, involving robberies and ‘van takeovers’, in the middle of the night.
-I’m sure these aren’t a regular occurrence, but it still put me off doing the journey at night.
+I’m sure these aren’t a regular occurrence, but it still put me off doing the journey at night – particularly as a solo backpacker.

 This isn’t the most exciting read!
 But hopefully it’ll be useful to anyone looking to travel from Antigua to Leon – mostly during the day and without any overnight stops.
-Journey times and prices included.
+Journey times and prices included – but be mindful that these prices might have changed since I wrote this post.

 Antigua to the Guatemala/El Salvador Border